-We've been fortunate not to have had any serious problems with condensation during the three winters we've spent so far in our Keystone Everest fifth wheel, but there is one place that gets colder than the rest of the RV, and that's our bedroom closet.
+We’ve been fortunate not to have had any serious problems with condensation during the three winters we’ve spent so far in our Keystone Everest fifth wheel.
+But there is one place that gets colder than the rest of the RV—our bedroom closet.

-Last year I taped some Reflectix to the back wall of the closet to try to help hold in some of the heat, but I've since heard people who battle condensation in their RV's say condensation can become trapped behind the Reflectix, so I decided that wasn't a method I wanted to recommend.
+Last year I taped some Reflectix to the back wall of the closet to try to help hold in some of the heat.
+I’ve since heard people who battle condensation in their RVs say condensation can become trapped behind the Reflectix, so I decided that wasn’t a method I wanted to recommend.

 Video of the Project

 The key to this project is an adhesive decorative wall covering from a company called Arthome.

 The beauty of this type of insulation approach is that you can choose a wall covering that matches your design aesthetic and slow down heat loss at the same time.